aardvarkxr/aardvark/docs/getting_started/index.md

 Every gadget needs to define a manifest file to tell Aardvark how to deal with that gadget.
 The fields in the manifest file are:
 * name - The user facing name of the gadget.
 This isn't currently shown to a user anywhere, but please set one anyway.
 * icons - The URL of a glTF model to use to represent this gadget in the gadget menu.
-If this does not start with HTTP or HTTPS it must be a relative file path (using forward slashes) to the model file that is relative to the gadget manifest file itself. **(note that if you use a custom icon you currently need to ensure it's placed in `dist/models`)**
+If this does not start with HTTP or HTTPS it must be a relative file path (using forward slashes) to the model file that is relative to the gadget manifest file itself.
 * permissions - Aardvark has a rudimentary permission system that allows gadgets to have access to certain blocks of functionality.
 Possible values are:
   * scenegraph - The gadget is allowed to submit a scene graph.
 Pretty much every gadget has this permission.
   * room - The gadget is allowed to join and leave rooms on behalf of the user.